Dates: June 25 - July 8

 - understand fundamentals of diagnostic imaging (radiography, ultrasonography, CT, and MRI) and perform a trans-abdominal reproductive ultrasound examination on a sheep.

 - describe basic similarities and differences between zoo, wildlife, and exotic animal care and management.

 - develop a personalized plan of action (completion of academic requirements and animal experiences) for becoming a competitive veterinary school applicant.

 Important Safety Information

 Due to the physical activities involved in this program and the interaction with large animals, students are required to sign a Liability Release Form prior to attending this program.
 Participants under the age of 18 years old will need a parent or a guardian signature on the Liability Release Form.
 The Liability Release Form must be notarized by a notary public and returned to UMass prior to arrival for the program.

-Consult your physician to determine whether or not you should participate in this program involving animals and work in barns with dust and pollen if you have allergies, a compromised immune system, or if you are pregnant.
+Students should consult with their physician to determine whether or not they should participate in this program involving animals and work in barns with dust and pollen if they have allergies or a compromised immune system.